mjsamp99/CodingChallenge/README.md

 # CodingChallenge
- The coding challenge for application to studing soding job
+ The coding challenge for application to student coding job